PimCoumans/pixelrock-nl/_posts/2020-09-03-making-jumpy-wall-part-1.markdown

 Trying to emulate the success of Crossy Road I implemented unlockables but with color schemes instead of characters.
 Each of these color schemes could be bought with an in-app purchases or you could try to unlock one randomly by trading in a few collected gems.
 Every now and then (following the same pattern used in Crossy Road) you'd get a notification that you got free gems to try to unlock more color schemes, or you could watch an ad every now and then to get a little extra.

 Jumpy Wall launched on September 3rd, 2015 with a very brief and small success.
-It was my foray into solo game development and I wanted to prove my skills and learn how to not only develop a game, but also finish it and release it into the world.
+It was stab at solo game development and I wanted to prove my skills and learn how to not only develop a game, but also finish it and release it into the world.
 For me Jumpy Wall has been a great success.

 ## How it started